ghostdevv/neru/README.md

 # Neru Monorepo

-> Neru is still a work in progress!
+The lightweight **file-based router** for [Hapi](https://github.com/hapijs/hapi) and [Express](https://github.com/expressjs/express) (more coming soon!).
+Easily connect your project to any backend framework with Neru's adapters.

-Neru is the lightweight file router for your favourite backend frameworks.
-In this repo you can find the code for neru and it's related packages.
+In this repo you can find the packages for `neru`, `create-neru` cli, and the adapters.

+> note: Neru is still a work in progress!

 # Get Started